puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_classic.markdown

 ### Unconfigured Environments → Global Settings

-If a node is assigned to an environment for which a config section doesn't exist, or if the config section does not specify a value for one or more settings, the puppet master will use the global [`manifest`][manifest_setting] and [`modulepath`][modulepath_setting] settings to serve that node.
+If a node is assigned to an environment for which a config section doesn't exist, or if the config section does not specify a value for one or more settings, the Puppet master will use the global [`manifest`][manifest_setting] and [`modulepath`][modulepath_setting] settings to serve that node.

 If the values of the `manifest` or `modulepath` settings point to any files or directories that don't exist (due to interpolating `$environment` for an unexpected environment name), Puppet will act as though those directories were empty.